mef/documentation/docs/iteration.md

 The library basically proposes two ways to iterate:

 * Methods returning arrays of keys.
-* Counting methods when the implementationis able to return a number without creating an array.
+* Counting methods when the implementation is able to return a number without creating an array.

 **On what do we iterate?**